Sunday, 1 July 2018

 An opportunity had been missed to visit Florence while we were out in Tuscany for a wedding in 2005.
 Instead, we’d been persuaded that Siena better catered for day-trips: it was smaller, slightly nearer, and parking more convenient.
 Florence is certainly the more prodigious town, and an afternoon would have never done it justice.
 Not that it did Siena justice either, but I was glad now to be going to Florence instead of Siena.

 Walking through Piazza Pitti, we turned down a narrow street – Sdrucciolo de’ Pitti – and came across the sort of shop that my partner likes to browse in, selling a variety of disparate things.
-What wasn't for sale was the turntable, playing a compilation entitled Wizzz!
+What wasn't for sale was the turntable or what was playing on it: Wizzz!
 French Psychorama 1966-1970, Volume 1.
-I made a note of the details in the back of my guide book and tried to find a copy.
-Couldn’t locate one anywhere, so ended up ordering it directly from the record label, Born Bad Records, in France.
+I made a note of the details, tried to find a copy, couldn’t locate one anywhere, so ended up ordering it directly from the record label, Born Bad Records, in France.
 The track that had been playing in that small shop in Italy had been an instrumental, which means it could only have been 'Exitissimo' by William Sheller.

 Wizzz!
 French Psychorama 1966-1970, Volume 1 isn’t available on Spotify, so at work I settled for playing the Blue Break Beats series, which had previously given rise to the inclusion of 'Ain’t it Funky Now' by Grant Green on my 2000 compilation The Ladies of Varades.
 The algorithm kicked in and before long Discover Weekly was offering up tunes as delectable as 'Soul Vibrations' by Dorothy Ashby, a jazz harpist who recorded for the Chess Records subsidiary Cadet.
 Ashby struggled to find acceptance within the jazz community; the harp was a classical instrument, and a novelty one at that.
 Fortunately, in-house arranger Richard Evans, who had been given carte blanche to work with pretty much whomever he desired, saw potential and signed Ashby up.
 Afro-Harping was the result, released in 1968, garnering positive reviews, and where you’ll find the tune 'Soul Vibrations'.
 (Ashby went on to add the koto to her repertoire, specifically on 1970’s The Rubaiyat of Dorothy Ashby.)